ClickCease

 Lawsuit Alleged Several Violations

-The lawsuit was filed on March 6, 2017, alleging that the company failed to compensate truck drivers for time worked, including lunch breaks, rest breaks, and overtime.
-The lawsuit alleged that PepsiCo consistently clocked out drivers for 30-minute meal periods even though drivers often worked through these periods.
+The lawsuit was filed on March 6, 2017, alleging that the company failed to compensate truck drivers for time worked, including lunch and rest breaks, as well as overtime.
+The lawsuit alleged that PepsiCo consistently clocked drivers out for 30-minute meal periods, even though they often worked through them.
 The drivers, who were paid hourly, were also required to work more than four hours without a 10-minute rest period, violating California’s labor laws.

 Protecting Workers’ Rights

-California employers must follow state and federal wage and hour laws.
+California employers must comply with state and federal wage-and-hour laws.
 California has also approved a gradual increase to the minimum wage based on employer size.
 This year, the minimum wage is $10.50 for employers with up to 25 employees and $11 for employers with 26 or more employees.
 In 2019, that will increase to $11 for smaller employers and $12 for larger employers.
 These yearly increases will continue until the year 2023 when all employers must pay a minimum wage of $15.

-If you believe that your employer is not paying you due wages or if you did not receive payment in a timely manner after you quit your job or were terminated, you may be able to file a California employment lawsuit seeking compensation for back wages and other losses.
+If you believe that your employer is not paying you due wages or if you did not receive payment promptly after you quit your job or were terminated, you may be able to file a Newport Beach employment lawsuit seeking compensation for back wages and other losses.
 It would be in your best interest to keep a good record of your hours worked and what you weren’t paid, and contact an experienced employment lawyer who will fight to protect your rights and best interests.

 Source: http://www.landlinemag.com/story.aspx?storyid=72566